telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### validation.allowedExtensions `Array`

 Lists which file extensions are allowed to be uploaded.
+Recognizes entries of both `.type` and `type` values.

 #### Example
 	<input name="files" id="files" type="file" />